-- Serving residents beyond their expectations by serving food politely and in a timely manner. - Asking residents what they want, and providing alternate foods and beverages if requested. - Giving attention to detail during meal service. - Revaluating your dining program regularly and making changes based on residents' input.
+- Serving residents beyond their expectations by serving food politely and in a timely manner. - Asking residents what they want, and providing other options of foods and beverages if requested. - Giving attention to detail during meal service. - Revaluating our dining program regularly and making changes based on residents' input.